-To start with BGP Blackhole automation you need to set thresholds using this guide.
+To start with BGP Blackhole automation, you need to set thresholds using this guide.

 Then enable ban actions globally: